 My role in Trash Panda

-The original Trash Panda team consisted of four web developers, four data scientists, and two UX designers.
+The original Trash Panda team consisted of four web developers, four data scientists, two UX designers, and a project lead.
 I worked as one of the four data scientists.

 (That's right; despite this site's portfolio of web-based works, I wanted to try something different.
 There's a lot of different things to learn in the data science field!)